Table Of Contents

 Coca Cola

-When the soft drinks behemoth piloted serverless computing on its vending machines, they saw significant savings and fully embraced the approach.
+When the soft drinks behemoth piloted serverless computing on its vending machines, it saw significant savings and fully embraced the approach.

 How it works:

-Vending machines need to communicate with a headquarter, where inventory keeping happens.
-Coca-Cola realized keeping all vending machines on all the time was wasteful.
+Vending machines need to communicate with a headquarters, where inventory is kept.
+Coca-Cola realized that keeping all vending machines on at all times was wasteful.

 Now, every time a person purchases a drink, the action acts as a trigger that activates the underlying Amazon Web Services (AWS) Lambda function through the machine’s payment gateway.